NEW TRAFFIC RULES AND FINES

 Like the increase in inflation, traffic jams have also become a worrying subject these days.
 Recently introduced new traffic rules probably make a difference in this.

-New Traffic Rules and Fines
+What Are the New Traffic Rules and Fines in India?

 Road Safety is always a priority or a subject of concern for the government.
 It consistently works to improve the system and urge people to follow the rules.
 Recently, there has been an announcement for launching new traffic rules and penalties.
 Strict regulations and discipline in driving can prove impactful.